vfarcic/devops26/manuscript/17-progressive-delivery.md

 " | tee charts/go-demo-6/templates/canary.yaml
 ```

 To begin with, we enveloped the whole definition inside an `if` statement so that `Canary` is created only if the value `canary.enable` is set to `true`.
 That way, by default, we will not use canary deployments at all.
 Instead, we'll have to specify when and under which circumstances they will be created.
-That might spark the question "why do we go into trouble of making sure that canary deployments are enabled only in certain cases?"
+That might spark the question "why do we go into the trouble of making sure that canary deployments are enabled only in certain cases?"
 Why not use them always?

-By their nature, it takes much more time to execute a canary deployment than most of other strategies since it rolls out progressivelly and it pauses periodically allowing us to validate the result on a subset of users.
+By their nature, it takes much more time to execute a canary deployment than most of the other strategies.
+Canaries roll out progressively and are pausing periodically to allow us to validate the result on a subset of users.
 That increased duration can be anything from seconds to hours or even days or weeks.
-In some cases we might have an important release that we want to test with our users progresivelly over a whole week.
-While such prolonged periods might be well worth the wait in production and staging which should use the same processes, waiting more than necessary to deploy a release in a preview environment is a waste.
+In some cases, we might have an important release that we want to test with our users progressively over a whole week.
+Such prolonged periods might be well worth the wait in production and staging, which should use the same processes.
+But, waiting for more than necessary to deploy a release in a preview environment is a waste.
 Those environments are not supposed to provide the "final stamp" before promoting to production, but rather to flash out most of the errors.
 After all, not using canaries in preview environments might not be the only difference.
 As we saw in the previous chapter, we might choose to make them serverless while keeping permanent environments using different deployment strategies.
-Long story short, the `if` statement allows us to choose when we'll do canary deployments bacause we are probably not going to employ it in all environments.
+Long story short, the `if` statement allows us to decide when we'll do canary deployments.
+We are probably not going to employ it in all environments.

-The `apiVersion`, `kind`, and `metadata` should be self-explanatory if you have a minimal experience with Kubernetes and Helm templating.
+The `apiVersion`, `kind`, and `metadata` should be self-explanatory if you have minimal experience with Kubernetes and Helm templating.

-The interesting entry is `spec.provider`.
+The exciting entry is `spec.provider`.
 As the name suggests, it allows us to specify which provider we'll use.
-In our case it'll be Istio but I wanted to make sure that you can easily switch to something else like, for example, Gloo.
+In our case, it'll be Istio, but I wanted to make sure that you can easily switch to something else like, for example, Gloo.
 If you are using GKE, you already have Gloo running.
-While exploring different solutions is welcome while learning, later on you should probably use one or the other, not necessarily both.
+While exploring different solutions is welcome while learning, later on, you should probably use one or the other, not necessarily both.

-The `spec.targetRef` tells `Canary` which Kuberentes object it should manipulate.
+The `spec.targetRef` tells `Canary` which Kubernetes object it should manipulate.
 Unlike serverless Deployments with Knative which replace Kubernetes Deployments, `Canary` runs on top of whichever Kubernetes resource we're using to run our software.
 For *go-demo-6* that's `Deployment`, but it could just as well be a `StatefulSet` or something else.

 The next in line is `spec.progressDeadlineSeconds`.
 Think of it as a safety net.
-If the system cannot progress with the deployment for the specified period (expessed in in seconds) it will initiate rollback to the previous release.
+If the system cannot progress with the deployment for the specified period (expressed in seconds), it will initiate a rollback to the previous release.

-The `spec.service` entry provides the information how to access the application, both internally (`port`) and externally (`gateways`) as well as the `hosts` through which the end users can communicate with the application.
+The `spec.service` entry provides the information on how to access the application, both internally (`port`) and externally (`gateways`) as well as the `hosts` through which the end-users can communicate with the app.

 The `spec.canaryAnalysis` entries are probably the most interesting ones.
 They define the analysis that should be done to decide whether to progress with the deployment or to roll back.
 Earlier I mentioned that the interval between progress iterations is thirty seconds.
 That's specified in the `interval` entry.
 The `threshold` defined how many failed metric checks are allowed before rolling back.
 The `maxWeight` sets the percentage of requests routed to the canary deployment before it gets converted to the primary.
 After that percentage is reached, all users will see the new release.
 More often than not, we do not need to wait until the process reaches 100% through smaller increments.
-We can say that, for example, when 50% of users are using the new release, there is no need to proceed with validations of the metrics and the system can move forward and make the new release available to everyone right away.
+We can say that, for example, when 50% of users are using the new release, there is no need to proceed with validations of the metrics.
+The system can move forward and make the new release available to everyone right away.
 The `stepWeight` entry defines how big roll out increments should be (e.g., 20% at a time).
-Finally, `metrics` can host an array of entries, one for each metric and threshold that should be constantly evaluated during the process.
+Finally, `metrics` can host an array of entries, one for each metric and threshold that should be evaluated continuously during the process.

 As you noticed, many of the values are not hard-coded into the `Canary` definition.
 Instead, we defined them as Helm values.
 That way we can change all those that should be tweaked from `charts/go-demo-6/values.yaml`.
 So, let's create that file with some sample values.